Merkoba/Meltdown/arguments.md

 The instruction to tell the AI to summarize a conversation

-Default: "Summarize this, without addressing me"
+Default: "Summarize this, without addressing me.
+Take into account the whole text, not just the last part."

 Type: str